HOW DOES ALCOHOL INJECTION WORK?

 WHAT IS THE DIFFERENCES BETWEEN A FLYING TOILET AND TERMINATOR SYSTEM?

 The Flying Toilet and Terminator throttle bodies are quite different in appearance but they accomplish essentially the same task and that is to facilitate air entering into the engine.
 The Terminator is CNC machined and is available in two popular sizes (1475 and 2100 CFM).
 The Flying Toilet is a cast aluminum unit available in three sizes (1250, 1435 and 1800 CFM).
 Personal taste, ease of installation and specific engine combinations may require the use of one of these throttle bodies over the other.
 It may be worth your time to make a call or email to us to discuss these two throttle bodies to decide which is best for you whether it be new or used.
-Throttle body aside, the remainder of the Flying Toilet and Terminator systems are identical.
+Throttle body aside, the surrounding components of the Flying Toilet and Terminator systems are identical.

 IS A PUMP MOUNT AND DRIVE KIT AVAILABLE FOR MY APPLICATION?